cp3hnu/CPLoading/README.md

 # CPLoading

-CPLoading shows loading process and completes successfully or unsuccessfully in the animation.
+CPLoading shows loading, progress and completion in the animation.

 Inspired by the excellent [MMMaterialDesignSpinner](https://github.com/misterwell/MMMaterialDesignSpinner)